amueller69/Law-School-Notes/Bar-Review/Property.md

 ---

+## Other Property Rights

+### Rights of Support

+* Rights to have the land physically supported in its natural state by neighboring properties
+  * Lateral support - support given by adjacent properties and thus enforceable against adjacent properties
+    * Example: Neighbor starts excavating on border of property, causing large portion of your property to collapse
+    * Strict liability for damage, but only to land in natural state;
+      * Where improvement to land, such as the erection of any buildings, one must show that damage would have occurred even without them (i.e., their weight did not contribute to the collapse)
+      * Even where SL is not available because of this limitation, could still attempt negligence claim
+  * Subjacent support - support given to property from below
+    * Relevant almost exclusively in the context of mining/oil, where another party has ownership (e.g., mineral rights) of area below surface;
+    * Also strict liability; may also be strictly liable for improvements of the land that pre-date mineral rights being split-off from property above

+### Water Rights

+* Riparian rights - evolved under common law, consists of right of an owner to take and use water from rivers, streams, or any other natural watercourse that physically touchers their land (either flowing through it or serving as border)
+  * Can take and use water from this water without any liability to other holders of these riparian rights, but **cannot unreasonably alter its natural flow** (i.e., unreasonably impair its quality, volume, etc.)
+  * Similar rights existing in non-flowing bodies of water (e.g., lakes and ponds), though they are instead referred to as littoral rights.
+* Sub-surface water rights - most American jurisdiction also apply a **reasonable use test**
+  * Can use/draw from underground water source, but cannot unreasonably diminish its quality or volume for neighbors
+  * Where groundwater source is shared, must also limit its use to on the property (e.g., can't start water bottling operation unless have absolute control)
+* Surface Water (Runoff) - old common law approach allowed diversion of surface water onto neighboring property unless was done for purpose of damaging it
+  * Some American jurisdictions still allow free alteration of surface water flow, though some that do may hold diverter liable for negligence if damages others property
+  * Others prohibit any alterations to the flow of standing water or, more commonly, only permit reasonable ones

+### Air Rights

+* So long is at does not affect the use/enjoyment of neighboring properties, owner of property has right to reasonable use/enjoyment of airspace directly above property
+  * Although once basically unlimited, federal (FAA) and state regulations partially determine the altitude at which these rights cease
+    * Courts have also placed vertical caps on the airspace to which these rights extend, which varies based on the setting
+  * Owner of property has limited rights against unwanted intrusions/nuisances in this space

+---

 ## Restrictive Covenants

 * Restrictive covenants - set of promises legally enforceable promises for enhancing or preserving value of land; these promises run with the land and can thus be enforced against subsequent owners (as opposed to binding only the the original land owners)